robnester-rh/go-gather/README.md

 go-gather simplifies the process of gathering from these sources by freeing the implementer from having to be concerned about the details of the sources.

-go-gather is based heavily on [go-getter](https://github.com/hashicorp/go-getter), but designed for specific requirements by the [ec-cli](https://github.com/enterprise-contract/ec-cli) project.
+go-gather is based heavily on [go-getter](https://github.com/hashicorp/go-getter), but designed for specific requirements by [ec](https://github.com/conforma/cli) project.

 ## Installation and Use